 Lamiaceae (Family name)

-Forage for Pollinators: Produces Nectar very freely and is very attractive to Honeybees and Bumblebees, and probably Solitary bees.
+Forage for Pollinators: Produces Nectar very freely and is attractive to Honeybees and Short-tongued Bumblebees, and some Solitary bees.
 Pollinated by bees.

 Flowering time: June, July, August, September.